audiopixel/pixelmixer/README.md

-A Visual Engine optimized for performance that runs and generates OpenGL pixel shaders that can be mapped to surfaces in 3D space.
+PixelMix by AudioPixel is a visual engine optimized for performance that generates, mixes, and maps OpenGL pixel shaders in 3D space.

-API service that runs directly in the browser using WebGL and Three.js.
+Runs in the browser using WebGL and Three.js, and is very easy to add to any existing Three.js application.
-The generated shaders that the API outputs can also be run (and cached) in any OpenGL environment (such as C++ / Java / Webgl).
+The generated shaders can also be run (and cached) in any OpenGL environment (such as C++ / Java / IPhone / Android).

-The original goal in creating this API was to drive lighting and projection equipment.
-Because of this we made it possible to capture the color values of all 3D pixels easily at runtime, even during fast framerates.
-This technique lets us broadcast UDP & DMX values straight from the app, as well as offering other advantages to standard GLSL as well as shown in the comparison table below.
+The original goal in creating PixelMix was to drive led lighting and video projection equipment.
+Because of this it is capable of capturing color values of all 3D pixels even at fast framerates.
+Using this for example we can broadcast color values to lighting equipment using UDP & DMX protocols.
+There are other advantages as well when compared to standard OpenGL pixel shaders, as shown in the comparison table below.

-The API can also be used for straight web visualization projects, and is very easy to add to any existing Three.js application.

 ## Features ##